 Trump vows to 'send in the Feds' to help Chicago

-WASHINGTON - President Donald Trump is offering to "send in the Feds" if Chicago can't reduce its homicide figures.
+WASHINGTON - President Donald Trump says he'll "send in the Feds" if Chicago doesn't reduce its homicide figures.

+Trump tweeted last night that already there've been 42 killings this year in the city, and 228 shootings.

 More News